Paul Herman: Personal life

-Herman, along with his brother Charlie, ran the Columbus Cafe in the 1990s.
+Herman was born in Brooklyn, New York City to an Italian-American mother and Ashkenazi Jewish father.
+He, along with his brother Charlie, ran the Columbus Cafe in the 1990s.
 Located across from Lincoln Center, it was frequented by actors, ballet dancers, gangsters, and FBI and DEA agents.
 Herman also had a small ownership stake in the cafe, along with Mikhail Baryshnikov as well as other actors.

 Death

 Herman died on his 76th birthday on March 29, 2022.